donaldboulton/minimal-mistakes/_posts/2018-06-06-post-Drag-&-Drop-No-Spambots.md

 locations:
   - OKC, Oklahoma

-excerpt: "This is a simple 12kb flawless way to defeat spambots.
+excerpt: "This is a simple 13kb with .js its init.js and .scss a simple flawless way to defeat spambots.

-Use a submit button that has to be dragged using dragula to its posting position to post any form."
+Use a submit button that has to be dragged using dragula to its posting position, "In the Form", to post any form."

-support: [adds, cookies, events]
+support: [adds, cookies, events, dragula]
 folder: _posts
 product: no-spambots
 slug: no-spambots
-github_editme_path: donaldboulton/DWB/blob/gh-pages/_posts/2018-06-06-post-No-Spambots.md
+github_editme_path: donaldboulton/DWB/blob/gh-pages/_posts/2018-06-06-post-Drag-&-Drop-No-Spambots.md
 lcb: "{"
 ---